Creation of a website

 What legal issues will arise when a website is created?

-This means that when a website is created copyright protection is likely to exist in relation to the following elements:
+When a website is created copyright protection is likely to exist in relation to:

-- Are there other laws which I should be careful not to infringe when I create a website?
+What laws could I infringe when I create a website?

 When putting text or images onto your site, you need to be careful regarding copying text and images or any other material from third parties, otherwise you could find yourself at the wrong end of an action for copyright infringement.

 When setting up a website, you should also ensure you’re not using a domain name which is already owned by a third party.
 You can check if the UK domain name you want to use is available on the nominet website, which manages the UK domain registry.
 You also need to check with the Intellectual Property Office that any of the materials (eg, branding) you want to use doesn’t infringe someone else’s trade mark rights.

 Intellectual property law is simply one issue which affects websites.
 Another potential stumbling block is libel.
 Someone writing for a website should be conscious that any derogatory comments they or another person posts on their website could give rise to a defamation claim.
 This will be a civil action and could be extremely costly in terms of damages.